 About the patron

-Stanisław Marcin Ulam (1909 -1984) was a brilliant Polish mathematician who earned a PhD from the Polytechnic National University in Lviv in 1933.
+Stanisław Marcin Ulam (1909 -1984) was a brilliant Polish mathematician who earned a PhD from the Lviv Polytechnic in 1933.
 Prof. Ulam was a member of the internationally renowned Lviv School of Mathematics and co-author of the Scottish Book.
-Just before the breakout of the Second World War, he went to the USA to join the Institute for Advanced Study in Princeton.
-Several American universities appointed him as an associate professor (e.g. University of Wisconsin, University of Colorado, University of Florida).
+Just before the outbreak of the Second World War, he went to the USA to join the Institute for Advanced Study in Princeton.
+Several American universities appointed him as an associate professor (e.g. University of Wisconsin, University of Colorado Boulder, Florida State University).